Pure94/TMS/README.md

 # Time Management System

+**Development Note:** Approximately 80% of this project's initial codebase was generated with the assistance of AI.

 ## Description

 A Spring Boot application for tracking time spent by users on different projects.
 Includes user/project management and budget utilization tracking.